narbulut

 • Differential and transaction log backups are poisoned in the same way.

-• Replication targets (Always On AG, Data Guard, etc.) carry poisoned data as DR sites are synchronized.
+• Poisoned data is carried over to replication targets (Always On AG, Data Guard, etc.) and DR sites as they are kept in sync.

-• Old “clean” backups are deleted as their retention period expires.
+• Older “clean” backups get deleted as their retention period expires.

-Result: By day 90, when the attacker emerges and demands a ransom, the victim has not a single usable backup left.
+The result: by day 90, when the attacker emerges and demands the ransom, the victim does not have a single usable backup left.

 6. Ransom Demand

-The attacker drops the database, restarts the server, or directly leaves a ransom note.
-When the victim tries to restore from backup, they encounter that infamous error:
+The attacker drops the database, restarts the server, or simply leaves a ransom note.
+When the victim tries to restore from backup, they encounter that famous error:

 Cannot find server certificate with thumbprint…

 The certificate is in the attacker’s hands.
-If payment is not made, access to the data is mathematically impossible (AES-256 brute-force is not practical).
+If the payment is not made, accessing the data is mathematically impossible (AES-256 brute-force is not practical).

 Restore error - Cannot find server certificate